-On average, Americans owe more than $1.2 trillion on auto loans, making up for approximately 10 percent of the overall consumer debt.
-With the unemployment rate at a staggering 13.3 percent in May, many Americans are researching ways to save money where they can, including refinancing their auto loans to reduce their monthly payment.
+On average, Americans owe over $1.2 trillion on auto loans, making up for approximately 10 percent of the overall consumer debt.
+With the unemployment rate at 5.8 percent in May 2021, many Americans are researching ways to save money where they can, including refinancing their auto loans to reduce their monthly payment.

-In this post, we’ll explain when you should consider refinancing your car and the top things to think about when considering refinancing.
-We will also outline when you shouldn’t refinance your car, even when you think it may help you in the long run.
+In this post, we’ll explain when it may be best to consider refinancing your car and the top things to think about when considering refinancing.
+We will also outline when it may be best to hold off on refinancing your car, even when you think it may help you in the long run.

 What is auto loan refinancing?

-Another factor when considering refinancing is your finances.
+Consider your overall finances and how it has changed from the time you first purchased your car.
 If your financial situation has improved, lenders can look at your debt-to-income ratio to determine if it’s in good health and at a lowered ratio deemed worthy of a lower rate.
 If it is, your lender is much more likely to reduce your interest rate, which will save you money over time.

 If you’re looking to increase or maintain your credit score because you want to apply for a mortgage or get a new credit card, refinancing can negatively impact your score.
 You’re also more likely to incur fees like lienholder and state re-registration fees.
 They’re not too costly, but it’s smart to ensure these fees don’t outweigh the current fees you’re already paying for your auto loan.

 Some lenders give out prepayment penalties for paying off your current auto loan earlier than planned with your refinance loan, so you may have to pay some additional interest in addition to the principal.
-If you’ve already paid off most of your car loan or your car has an exorbitant amount of miles, it’s best to hold off on refinancing and continue paying off your car as normal.
+If you’ve already paid off most of your car loan or your car has an exorbitant amount of miles, it may be best to hold off on refinancing and continue paying off your car as normal.
 The longer you wait to refinance, the less you may be able to save on interest and the less desirable your car is to a lender.

 What are some tips I should consider when refinancing?

-Additionally, lenders will look at the value of your vehicle relative to how much you owe on the vehicle—your loan-to-value ratio—and how many payments you have left on your current loan to determine if refinancing is worthwhile for both parties.
-When debating refinancing your car, you need to ensure your car hasn’t depreciated in value too much, your current loan is fairly recent, and your loan-to-value ratio is low.
+Additionally, lenders will look at the value of your vehicle relative to how much you owe on the vehicle—your loan-to-value ratio—and how many payments you have left on your current auto loan to determine if refinancing is worthwhile for both parties.
+When debating refinancing your car, it’s important to consider how much your car has depreciated, how recent your current loan is, and your loan-to-value ratio.

-Once you get your rate, you should evaluate if the rate or terms offered meet your financial goals.
+Once you get your rate, you should evaluate the rate or terms offered to meet your financial goals.
 You should also make sure that you understand any additional fees or prepayment penalties so you can understand the total cost of the loans you’re comparing.